 Conventionally, a dynamic model of a reservoir refers to the simulation of fluid flow within a static framework of rock (apart from a pore volume compressibility that is usually assumed to be homogeneous, isotropic and unchanging).
 In contrast, plentiful field evidence from worldwide reservoirs indicates that it is not only the fluid that moves during reservoir operations: the rock is also dynamic with small strains which are heterogeneous, anisotropic and focussed on faults, fractures and other discontinuities; this leads to time-varying properties, including permeability.
 This influence has been seen in production data whether or not the reservoir was characterised as "naturally fractured".
 Recognition of the involvement of additional physics in reservoir behaviour can lead to benefit for practical issues of well numbers and placements, injectivities, productivities, sweep efficiencies, short-term and longer-term forecasting and reservoir simulator history-matching.
-The technology is well-suited to mature fields, but lessons can be applied to green fields.
+The technology is well-suited to mature fields, but lessons can be applied to green fields and exploration.
 This really does imply more recovery at less cost for relatively small investment in analysis.

 * A note that summarises the implications of this phrase can be downloaded here.
 The company logo represents not hearts, but the orientational distribution of correlation in x-x strain (x is across the page) in an elastic medium.
 Similar lobes have been observed in 2 types of field production data: see Heffer et al, 2010.and Heffer & Lean, 1993 .
 Heffer, 2012a has proposed a mechanism that links those completely independent sets of observations: it involves the presence of compliant, stress-aligned (micro-)cracks, whose stress fields interfere constructively in shearing directions.
 There is plentiful, again completely independent, evidence for the prevalence of such micro-cracks in most formations (see publications (co-)authored by Stuart Crampin, Professor of Seismic Anisotropy at The University of Edinburgh)